jcontini/gphotos-export/README.md

 - Correcting the photo date with the date set in GPhotos

 It also gives you a SQLite database to easily explore metadata.

+## Notes
+- /Trashed contains deleted media, without any subfolder structure.
+- /Hangouts contains media from hangout conversations.
+Subfolders for each convo.
+- /Library contains everything else, both photos that were and were not in albums
+- /Albums contains a COPY of photos that were also in named albums.
+If you delete this folder, you'll still have all the photos safe in /Library